“Working for Your Community” – Annual Summer School

-The selected group of young people will be based in Oldham but there will also be a one day visit to Parliament where the group will have a tour of Parliament and meet various politicians, researchers and advisors.
+The selected group of young people will be based in Oldham and must be available for every weekday for the duration of the scheme but there will also be a one day visit to Parliament where the group will have a tour of Parliament and meet various politicians, researchers and advisors.
 Participants will spend the first week developing knowledge and understanding of community development theory and practice, campaigning skills and tools, and defining a campaign and community project to work on in week 2.
 Sessions will be delivered by various experts and leaders in community development, campaigning, communications, and politics.

 Week 2 will be spent working with Oldham-based community organisations and charities such as Voluntary Action Oldham, Positive Steps and the Link Centre to develop and refine the campaign.
 On the last day participants graduate!